jupyterlite/jupyterlite/docs/howto/extensions/kernel.md

 As an alternative, a quick way to bootstrap a new kernel is to start from an existing one.

-The [jupyterlite-echo-kernel] is an example kernel that returns what the user submitted as input:
+The [jupyterlite-echo-kernel] is an example kernel that returns what the user submits as
+input:

 ![echo-kernel-demo]